Publications: Thomas, Emma

 Thomas, E.F., Mavor, K.I. and McGarty, C. (2012) Social identities facilitate and encapsulate action-relevant constructs: A test of the social identity model of collective action.
 Group Processes & Intergroup Relations, 15 (1). pp. 75-88.

-Thomas, E., Smith, L., McGarty, C. and Postmes, T. (2010) Nice and nasty: the formation of prosocial and hostile social movements.
+Thomas, E.F., Smith, L., McGarty, C. and Postmes, T. (2010) Nice and nasty: The formation of prosocial and hostile social movements.
 La revue Internationale de Psychologie Sociale - The International Review of Social Psychology, 23 (2-3). pp. 17-55.

 Thomas, E.F., McGarty, C. and Mavor, K.I.
 (2009) Aligning identities, emotions, and beliefs to create commitment to sustainable social and political action.
 Personality and Social Psychology Review, 13 (3). pp. 194-218.